thahseena11/Machine-Learning-Tasks/README.md

 1. K-means Clustering: Partitions data into K clusters by minimizing the variance within each cluster.
 2. Agglomerative Clustering: Builds clusters hierarchically using the Ward linkage method.
 3. Hierarchical Clustering: Produces a dendrogram .

+Silhouette Coefficient:

+Measures how similar a point is to its own cluster compared to other clusters.
+Higher values indicate better-defined clusters.